 - R788-Product Candidate for Rheumatoid Arthritis (RA).
 R788 is our lead product candidate.
 It has a novel mechanism of action-blocking IgG receptor signaling in macrophages and B-cells.
 Previously, we studied R788 in a Phase I single center, double-blind, randomized, placebo-controlled trial evaluating the safety and pharmacokinetics of escalating single and multiple doses of R788.
-We have completed R788 studies to evaluate its safety and pharmacokinetics in combination with methotrexate, a commonly prescribed treatment for RA.
+We completed R788 studies to evaluate its safety and pharmacokinetics in combination with methotrexate, a commonly prescribed treatment for RA.
 Results of this trial suggest no adverse interaction.
-We expect to commence Phase II clinical trials of R788 for RA in the second half of 2006. - R788-Product Candidate for Immune Thombocytopenia Purpura (ITP).
+In September 2006, we commenced a Phase II, multicenter, ascending dose, randomized, double-blind, placebo-controlled, dose ranging study to evaluate up to three doses of R788 in RA patients failing to respond to methotrexate.
+We expect to receive results from the study in the second half of 2007. - R788-Product Candidate for Immune Thombocytopenic Purpura (ITP).
 Platelet destruction from ITP is mediated by IgG signaling.
 R788 is a potent inhibitor of IgG signaling.
-In preclinical studies, Rigel has shown R788 to improve thrombocytopenia in an ITP mouse model.
-We plan to commence Phase II clinical trials of R788 to evaluate its safety and efficacy in refractory ITP patients in the second half of 2006.
+In preclinical studies, R788 was shown to improve thrombocytopenia in an ITP mouse model.
+We plan to commence Phase II clinical trials of R788 to evaluate its safety and efficacy in refractory ITP patients by the end of 2006. - · R788-Product Candidate for B-Cell Lymphoma.
+Research has shown that Syk overactivity is an essential mechanism in several types of B-cell lymphoma survival and that R788 inhibits the growth of B-cell lymphoma driven by Syk overactivity.
+We expect to file an IND for this indication by the end of the 2006 and begin clinical trials in the first half of 2007.

 R763-Product Candidate for Oncology.
-In July 2004, we identified R763 as a lead compound in our Aurora kinase inhibition program, targeting cancer cell proliferation.
-R763 is a potent, highly-selective, small-molecule inhibitor of Aurora kinase.
-In October 2005, we signed a licensing agreement with Serono that grants to Serono an exclusive license to develop and commercialize R763, in addition to other product candidates arising from our Aurora kinase inhibitor program.
-Under the agreement, we were responsible for filing an IND for R763 while Serono will be responsible for the further development and commercialization of R763.
-We filed the IND for R763 with the Food and Drug Administration, or FDA, in December 2005, and were allowed to proceed under the IND in January 2006.
+R763 is a potent, highly-selective, small-molecule inhibitor of Aurora kinase targeting cancer cell proliferation.
+In October 2005, we signed a licensing agreement with Serono that grants to Serono an exclusive license to develop and commercialize inhibitors in our Aurora kinase program, including R763.
+Under the agreement, we were responsible for filing an IND for R763, which we filed with the Food and Drug Administration, or FDA, in December 2005, and were allowed to proceed under the IND in January 2006.
+Serono is responsible for the further development and commercialization of R763.
 During February 2006, we received a payment of \$5.0 million from Serono triggered by the regulatory acceptance.
-We anticipate that Serono will initiate clinical trials for R763 in the second half of 2006.
+In September 2006, we received a payment of \$3.0 million from Serono triggered by Serono's initiation of a Phase I trial for R763.
+The Phase I trial is a multicenter study on patients with refractory solid tumors.

 In the first quarter of 2005, we announced that we entered into a collaborative research and license agreement with Pfizer for the development of inhaled products for the treatment of allergic asthma and other respiratory diseases, such as chronic obstructive pulmonary disease, or COPD.
-The collaboration is focused on our preclinical small molecule compounds, which inhibit IgE receptor signaling in respiratory tract mast cells by blocking the signaling enzyme Syk, or spleen tyrosine kinase, a novel drug target for respiratory diseases.
+The collaboration is focused on our preclinical small molecule compounds, which inhibit IgE receptor signaling in respiratory tract mast cells by blocking the signaling enzyme Syk, a novel drug target for respiratory diseases.
 Mast cells play important roles in both early and late phase allergic reactions, and Syk inhibitors could prevent both phases.
 In May 2006, we achieved the first collaboration milestone when Pfizer nominated R343 to commence advanced preclinical development in allergic asthma.
-Pfizer paid us \$5.0 million for the exclusive right to R343, which will be delivered using Pfizer's dry powder inhaler and is projected to enter the clinic in 2007.
+Pfizer paid us \$5.0 million for the exclusive right to R343, which is expected to be delivered using Pfizer's dry powder inhaler and is expected to enter the clinic in 2007.